R3borok/POTATOE/README.md

 # POTATOE-1

-POTATOE-1 CPU documentation for architecture and binary machine main.code structure and generation/assembly.
+POTATOE-1 CPU documentation for architecture and binary machine code structure and generation/assembly.

 ## Architecture